emmegiesse/martagiulia.scoditti-P12/sportsee/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Prerequisites

+Node JS version required v16.16.0 npm version required 8.11.0 launch with VisualStudio
+[Clone backEnd](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow instructions on the repository

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode (with mocked data).\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm start:prod`

+Runs the app in the production mode (with API connexion).\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\